Table of Contents

 One of the most important aspects of technical translation is standardising the technical terms used.
 This Technical Translation Database is at the heart of the technical translation process.

-Above is essentially the process of collecting terms for reference.
+The above is essentially the process of collecting terms for reference.

 There are 3 objectives of collecting translation terms.

-- Standardise terms during a project
+- Standardize terms during a project

 - Constitute an extensive reference base